sanamedio/log-of-learning/notes-10-nov-2018.md

 # 10-nov-2018

-### 12 - Prover part of Graph isomorphism Zero-konwledge proof simulation in python (continued from 11)
+### 12 - Prover and Verifier part of Graph isomorphism Zero-konwledge proof simulation in python (continued from 11)

 - How does Zero knowledge proofs differ from normal proofs?
   - Aren't they proof by contradiction?
 NO
   - Do they target different problems?
 Specifically problems where we need to not reveal information?
 MAYBE.
 But it's possible that the problem they solve can be reduced to other NPish problems and that way what we achieve with ZKP can help solve other problems.
+  - In this Graph isomorphism case, how does information not leak?
+How can we say that based on the answers of the Prover, Verifer can't find out the true mapping between G1 and G2? -

+Prover:
 ```python
 class Prover():